- 1⁄2 cup of honey – Pua-ā-Tāne, Tāwari or Rewarewa

 Spread mixture evenly over the base of dish.
 Bake for 25 to 30 minutes, stirring every 10 minutes, or until golden and toasted.
 Remove from the oven and dd the dried fruit, mixing all together.

 Set aside to cool completely when the muesli will have formed some crisp clusters.
 Crumble these clusters down as you put the muesli into an airtight container to store.

 This muesli is definitely the great starter to the day as a breakfast with yoghurt or milk, topped with a fruit compote.
 Use it also for topping fruit puddings, or ice-cream – health-giving and crunch all in one.

 With lighter dried fruits in your muesli such as apple or apricots, Pua-a-Tane or Tawari Honey do best.
 If you use darker fruits such as plums and sultanas, Rewarewa is also a great honey for this muesli.

 If you prefer you can add the fruit into the muesli when in the oven but just for the last few minutes as longer can dry it out too much, and make it hard to eat!

 Use seeds, nuts and dried fruit as you have in the cupboard or in combinations that you prefer.

-You can double the recipe if you wish but best not to do more than can be eaten in a month or two.
+You can double the recipe if you wish but best not to do more than can be eaten in a few months.
 Small batches are great if you have the time to do this as then you can vary each batch with different combinations of seeds, nuts and fruits and never get bored with your muesli every-day.